mickael-h/githubexplorer/README.md

 ## Other things to do
 - Optimize rendering :heavy_check_mark:
+- Fixing testing the RNShare wrapper :heavy_check_mark:
 - Split the store's tests into several files
 - Figure out why the SearchView makes a weird "act" warning in Jest
-- Optimize rendering even more
+- Optimize rendering even more (still running slow on lower end devices)